christm45/OnStep-ESP-Web-Tools/EXEMPLE_USAGE.md

 ## 2) One‑click flashing (recommended)

 1. If you already have a `.bin` file, copy it into the `firmware\` folder.
 Recommended name format: `Project_Version.bin` (example: `FYSETC_E4_10.24c.bin`).
-2. Double‑click `start_webtool.ps1`.
+2. Double‑click `start_webtool.bat`.
 Your browser will open `http://localhost:8000/index.html`.
 3. In the page:
    - Select your project from “Select a project”.
    - Choose the firmware version (e.g., `10.24c (ESP32)`).